Who's Not Eligible for Child Tax Credit Payments (It May Explain Why You're Not Getting Them)

 The second phase-out can totally wipe out your credit and monthly payment if your modified AGI exceeds $400,000 on a joint return or $200,000 on other returns.
 However, it's still a gradual reduction, so even people with incomes above the $400,000/$200,000 threshold can still qualify for a credit and monthly payments.
-(Use our 2021 Child Tax Credit Calculator to see how your income can impact your credit and advance payments.)
+(Use Kiplinger's 2021 Child Tax Credit Calculator to see how your income can impact your credit and advance payments.)

 If your income changes in 2021, you'll be able to let the IRS know later this summer using the Child Tax Credit Update Portal.
 If this year's income is lower than in 2020 (or 2019), then your monthly payments may increase after using the online portal.
 If your 2021 income increases, make sure to let the IRS know that, too.
 You don't want to receive more in monthly payments than what you're entitled to, because you then risk having to pay it back next year when you file your 2021 tax return.